windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 });
 ```

-The pane's `src` should point to a file containing a XUL/XHTML fragment.
-Fragments cannot have a `<!DOCTYPE`.
-The default namespace is XUL, and HTML tags are accessible under `html:`.
-A simple pane could look like:
+The `src` property should point to a file containing an XHTML fragment.
+Note that fragments cannot include a `<!DOCTYPE>` declaration.
+The default namespace is XUL and HTML tags can be accessed using `html:`.
+Below is a simple example:

 ```html
 <linkset>